unprofession-al/httpthings/endpoint/README.md

 func (p Parameter) First(r *http.Request) (string, bool)
 ```

+First does the same as Get but only returns the first value found.

 ### func \(Parameter\) Get

 ```go
 func (p Parameter) Get(r *http.Request) ([]string, bool)
 ```

+Get returns values if a given \[http.Request\].
+To do this it respects the Location field of the parameter.
+If the parameter in not present in the request, the Defalut will be returned.

 ## type ParameterLocation

-ParameterLocation is used to decribe where in a request a certain parameter can be found.
+ParameterLocation is used to describe where in a request a certain parameter can be found.

 ```go
 type ParameterLocation int